Create a single-region cluster

 Monthly total costs for the cluster are based on the number of vCPUs and estimated automatically. + Usage refers to any potential overages from exceeding the free allowances for disk storage, backup storage, and data transfer.
 For information on how clusters are costed, refer to Cluster costs.

-To use a VPC for network isolation and security, select Use VPC peering, then select the VPC.
+To use a VPC for network isolation and security, choose Select a VPC to use a dedicated network isolated from others, then select the VPC.
 Only VPCs using the selected cloud provider are listed.
 The VPC must be created before deploying the cluster.
 Refer to VPC networking.

 YugabyteDB Managed only allows access to clusters from trusted IP addresses.
 For applications in peered VPCs to be able to connect, you need to add the CIDR of the peered VPC to the cluster IP allow list.
 You can also assign IP allow lists to your cluster any time after the cluster is created.